 One of those children is the Empress’s eldest son, who became Emperor Joseph II (1741-1790).
 With its nondescript copper design, his coffin contrasts remarkably with that of his parents.
 But then Joseph II was famous for his rationalist approach and distaste for ceremony.

-Elisabeth was assassinated by an anarchist in Switzerland, while Rudolph’s death saw the succession pass to Franz Joseph’s nephew, Franz Ferdinand (whose own assassination in Sarajevo sparked the first World War).
+An anarchist assassinated Elisabeth in Switzerland, while Rudolph’s death saw the succession pass to Franz Joseph’s nephew, Franz Ferdinand (whose own assassination in Sarajevo sparked the first World War; see the car he was in at the Heeresgeschichtliches Museum).

 No excessive ornamentation graces the last resting place of Franz Joseph and his family, but you’ll almost certainly find flowers left by well-wishers.